ekino/gradle-java-plugin/README.md

 * Define the test report files aggregation
 * Replace `${project-version}` and `${project-description}` in YAML files by the gradle project version
 * Define JUnit Platform configuration for JUnit 5 (Jupiter)
-* Define the artifact publication to Frida repository

 ## Requirement